- Torn between Ryobi and DeWalt tools?

 DeWalt table saws

-DeWalt has a good selection of 10” table saws with some even including folding and rolling stands.
+DeWalt features a diverse selection of 10” table saws with some even including folding and rolling stands.

 Most of their models are designed to be job-site compatible and, as such, are robust and durable even whilst being portable.